 13. St. Mary’s Town Church

 With the original St. Mary’s chapel built around 1280 AD/CE, the church is the town’s oldest building which houses the altar designed and built by both Cranach the Elder and Cranach the Younger.
 At a time when church services were conveyed only in Latin, the first mass delivered entirely in German is thought to have taken place in this church.
-I will feature this landmark in a separate post.
+I featured landmark in a separate post here.

 Other highlights include: